WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

     // an instance of a problem Input Sequence of {31, 41, 59, 26, 41, 58}
     // Output Sequence of {26, 31, 41, 41, 58, 59}

+It is usually not obvious whether a given algorithm correctly solves a given problem.

+Correct algorithms usually come with a __proof of correctness__, which is an explanation of why we know that the algorithm must take every instance of the problem to the desired result.
+We can't just say "it's obvious", because usually it's not obvious.

+There's a fundamental difference between __algorithms__, which always produce a correct result, and __heuristics__, which may usually do a good job, but without providing any guarantee.

+#####<a id="provealgorithms>Proving and Disproving algorithm correctness</a>

+You must demonstrate that an algorithm is correct.

+* Seek counterexamples that break pretender algorithms

 ####<a id="algorithmefficient">Is the algorithm efficient?</a>